 What Is Active And Passive Voice?

 To answer the question of what is passive voice, you would need to juxtapose active to passive voice.
 The identification of voice in sentences entirely has to do with the sentence construction.
-The way the subject and object are positioned to the verb is what determines whether a sentence is in the active voice or passive voice.

 In the active voice, the doer of the action the verb represents is in the subject position and the receiver is in the object position.
 However, the reverse is the case in the passive voice.
 In passive voice, the subject is the receiver of the action while the object (if present) is in the object position.
 The difference between active and passive voice is just that simple.